 How to Create new Workplace Wellbeing Initiatives

-As many employers are hoping to open up their offices, leaders and HR are having to come up with new and relevant wellbeing initiatives post Covid.
-The offer of free fruit, gym memberships and car parking spaces became obsolete overnight on 23rd March 2020 when almost half the UK workforce was asked to work from home.
+As many employers are trying to open up their Covid-secure offices, leaders and HR are having to come up with new and relevant wellbeing initiatives.
+The offer of free fruit, gym memberships, and car parking spaces became obsolete overnight on 23rd March 2020 when almost half the UK workforce was asked to work from home.
 With the reluctance of many employees to return to full-time office working (as many as 70% according to some surveys), new and innovative ways to look after and retain staff have become necessary, taking in to consideration the increasing demands from workers for more home and flexible working.

-Despite the pandemic, sickness absence figures have actually lowered, partly due to team members being able to continue working remotely when feeling ill and not having a long commute, but also very few employees have been suffering from colds and other viruses as a result of lockdowns, home schooling, social distancing, mask wearing and hand washing.
-Pre-Covid, surveys identified the clear correlation between staff wellbeing and engagement, productivity, quality of work and overall individual, team and business performance, and of course - ultimately profit; so it’s no surprise that organizations will want to ensure that workers are encouraged back to the office with attractive wellbeing initiatives.
+Despite the pandemic, sickness absence figures have actually lowered, partly due to team members being able to continue working remotely when feeling ill and not having a long commute, but also very few employees have been suffering from colds and other viruses as a result of lockdowns, home schooling, social distancing, mask wearing, and hand washing.
+Pre-Covid, surveys identified the clear correlation between staff wellbeing and engagement, productivity, quality of work, and overall individual, team, and business performance, and of course - ultimately profit; so it’s no surprise that organizations are trying to encourage workers back to the office with attractive wellbeing initiatives.

-Post pandemic the issue of air conditioning has become even more important, with cases reported of Covid-19 being spread via this method alone.
-Organizations will be looking to create the safest work environments possible, including using digital Covid passports demonstrating regular negative tests and automatic temperature taking on arrival.
-In order to ensure your wellbeing strategy and policies are relevant and will be welcomed by the workforce, it is recommended that workplace wellbeing is assessed utilizing staff surveys, pressure profiles and risk assessments to identify any additional and new pressure points post pandemic.
+As a result of the pandemic, the issue of air conditioning has become even more important, with cases reported of Covid-19 being spread via this method alone.
+Organizations are looking to create the safest work environments possible, including using digital Covid passports demonstrating regular negative tests and automatic temperature-taking on arrival.
+In order to ensure your wellbeing strategy and policies are relevant and will be welcomed by the workforce, it is recommended that workplace wellbeing is assessed utilizing staff surveys, pressure profiles, and risk assessments to identify any additional and new pressure points.
 Many companies have been criticized by being seen to ‘tick the wellness box’ by introducing simple agreements, such as not responding to emails after 8pm or before 8am, not sending emails at the weekend, or not allowing workers to eat at their desks in the past, but these ideas have often backfired as there is no buy-in or role-modelling from management.

 Wellbeing strategies need to originate from the leadership team, as well as HR, and be role-modelled by line managers and embedded in to the organization’s culture, from selection to onboarding, to performance management, to exit interviews: It is pointless for a company to insist employees take their allocated four or five weeks annual leave each year, when the senior management team may only manage a week in August and one at Christmas and during both times continue to respond to emails around the clock.

 Well-being strategies should also be tailored to individuals, for example Millennials are more likely to be interested in cash bonuses than in pension advice or vouchers for high street stores.
-A holistic and preventative approach to health and wellbeing may be more of a challenge post-Covid, with alternative therapies such as meditation, massage, mindfulness, yoga, reflexology and reiki not being allowed onsite.
-However, encouragement to make healthy lifestyle choices including food, drink and exercise should also be considered.
+A holistic and preventative approach to health and wellbeing may be more of a challenge with the number of cases of Covid, with alternative therapies such as meditation, massage, mindfulness, yoga, reflexology, and reiki not being allowed onsite.
+However, encouragement to make healthy lifestyle choices including food, drink, and exercise should also be considered.
 Again, employers need to be ‘mindful’ that many individuals will not be comfortable with some of these holistic practices and generational differences should also be taken in to account; simple initiatives such as book clubs and foosball had become more popular as a break from hours sitting at a desk.

 Overall, the guidelines for Workplace Wellbeing strategies and policies include the following criteria: